-Colorado is full of fascinating ghost towns located throughout the state, some of the best preserved around.
+Colorado is full of fascinating ghost towns located throughout the state, mostly up in the Rocky Mountains.
+There are certainly some very well-preserved ones, as well as old communities that are disappearing more each year.
 These towns were abandoned for different reasons, some due to mining or economic struggles, others due to natural forces like cold winters.
-Read our ghost towns blog.

-Year round you can explore the best abandoned, old ghost towns in Colorado’s Rocky Mountains and beyond.
-Some high elevation former mining camps are only accessible in the summer.
-2WD cars will be fine for most, though, some require a high-clearance 4×4 or a hike-to access.
-Not all ghost towns listed are worth visited, as little to nothing remains, but we’ll still note their history.
+Year-round you can explore the best abandoned, old ghost towns in Colorado’s Rocky Mountains and beyond.
+Some high-elevation former mining camps are only accessible in the summer.
+2WD cars will be fine for most, though, some require a high-clearance 4×4 or a hike-to-access.
+Not all ghost towns listed are worth visiting, as little to nothing remains, but we’ll still note their history.

-Now, these towns remain stuck in their 19th century life as ghost towns.
+Now, they remain stuck in their 19th-century life as ghost towns.
 But just because no one lives there doesn’t mean that they are totally devoid of life.
-Many of the ghost towns in Colorado are considered to be national historic treasures, and are preserved and visited as such.
+Many of the ghost towns in Colorado are considered to be national historic treasures and are preserved and visited as such.

 A few western museums stage an “Old West” style ghost town with original buildings and artifacts.
-South Park City in Fairplay, and Gunnison’s Pioneer Museum are two examples.
-Being able to enter centuries-old saloons, still furnished with original 19th century stools and bars, is an unforgettable rush.
+South Park City in Fairplay and Gunnison’s Pioneer Museum are two examples.
+Being able to enter centuries-old saloons, still furnished with original 19th-century stools and bars, is an unmatched experience.

 Visiting Colorado’s Top Ghost Towns

 There are well over fifty ghost towns to visit.
 Each has its own local flavor, so many tourists decide to visit multiple during a journey through this beautiful state.
 Most towns are absent of any full-time residents.
 However, some like Nevadaville, have a few, although they’re still pretty much deserted.